 Penalty Plus is the converse of Leniency Plus.
 The latter rewards a corporation with reduced sentencing for a conspiracy in one market, if the corporation discovers a conspiracy in a second market during the course of its internal investigation and alerts the Division to the second conspiracy.
 Penalty Plus punishes a corporation with enhanced sentencing for a conspiracy in one market if the Division later learns of a conspiracy in a second market, and the corporation failed to discover the second conspiracy or failed to alert the Division.
 Failing to take advantage of the Leniency Plus Program could cost a company a potential fine as high as 80 per cent, or more, of the volume of affected commerce as opposed to no fine at all on the Leniency Plus product.
-In egregious cases, the Antitrust Division may also seek the appointment of an external monitor 'to ensure that the company develops an appropriate culture of corporate compliance'.
-For individuals, the difference in failing to self-report could be between a lengthy jail sentence and no jail sentence.
+In egregious cases, the Antitrust Division may also seek id. at Question 8. ('Many of the Division's investigations result from evidence developed during an investigation of a completely separate conspiracy.').